The Graduated Approach at Norcot

 We meet at least three times a year to discuss progress, celebrate achievements, and plan next steps.
 Your views and your child's voice shape what happens

 For children with significant and complex needs that cannot be met through SEN support alone, we work closely with families and the local authority to request an EHC needs assessment.
-If an EHC plan is issued, we'll work with you and external professionals to make sure the specialist provision your child needs is in place and making a difference.
+If an EHC plan is issued, we'll work collaboratively with you and external professionals to make sure the specialist provision your child needs is in place and making a real difference to their learning and development.
+We remain committed to working in partnership with you throughout this process to achieve the best possible outcomes for your child.